What is your rate of post sale customer abandonment?

 You haven’t really stayed that close to your customer at all, have you?

-According to recent Gartner research, 89% of customers make today’s business and buying decisions based on their experiences of working with you and your organization.
+According to Gartner research, 89% of customers make today’s business and buying decisions based on their experiences of working with you and your organization.
 That statistic represents a 53% increase from 2011.

 It just could be that “customer experience” is the customer’s evaluation of the total value your post-sale employees provided.
 That’s a sobering thought.